‘General Hospital’ Comings And Goings: Familiar Faces Set To Shake Up Port Charles, Rumors Of Departures Swirl

 Viewers watched as the character of Daisy was recently banished by Shiloh after she took responsibility for taunting Sam about her past.
 Many fans had a feeling that Daisy wasn’t necessarily gone for good and General Hospital spoilers confirm that she’ll be back.
 Viewers can expect to see actress Kelsey Wang back as Daisy at some point in the coming week.

 Both Sofia Mattsson and Tristan Rogers are back in the mix of things for now, but it’s not known right now how long Sasha and Robert will be sticking around Port Charles.
-General Hospital spoilers hint that Felicia, Mac, and Lucy will all be front-and-center in the coming week as the Ryan storyline inches toward a conclusion and fans always love to watch Kristina Wagner, John York, and Lynn Herring shaking things up.
+General Hospital spoilers hint that Felicia, Mac, and Lucy will all be front-and-center in the coming week, as the Ryan storyline inches toward a conclusion, and fans always love to watch Kristina Wagner, John York, and Lynn Herring shaking things up.

 Actress Sydney Mikayla is currently playing teen Trina, notes SheKnows Soaps, and she’ll be heading to Niagara Falls with Josslyn, Oscar, and Cameron.
 Viewers have speculated that a car accident may be on the way for the teens, and some wonder if Trina might end up gravely injured and ultimately become a kidney donor for Jordan.
 Right now, it’s not known how much viewers will see of Trina.